|

 be the first to buy a copy.
 I say this because there

-is no guarantee that my interpretation of her actions or
+is no guarantee that my interpretation of her motives or

 mindset is correct.
 So let me begin my story